spinen/laravel-garbage-man/readme.md

          ->daily();
 ```

 You can use whatever schedule that you need to keep the records purged out.
 Just review the list at http://laravel.com/docs/master/scheduling#schedule-frequency-options.

-You can also use any of the advanced configuration options of the task scheduler like "Task Output" or "Task Hooks" as listed on the [laravel documentation](http://laravel.com/docs/master/scheduling).
+You can also use any of the advanced configuration options of the task scheduler like "Task Output" or "Task Hooks" as listed on the [Laravel documentation](http://laravel.com/docs/master/scheduling).

 ## Configure models to cleanup

 During the install process `config/garbageman.php` as copied to the project.
 That file is fully documented.